1jour1vin

 Wine rated 98/100

-Slightly more austere than the 2011 but with an incomparable aromatic character, and still with that perfect liqueur and ideal balance.
+Slightly more austere than the 2011 vintage, yet with an incomparable aromatic complexity, and still boasting that perfect body and ideal balance.

 About the estate:

-Yquem enjoys a unique status among Bordeaux producers, placing it virtually beyond critical judgment.
-The hundred or so hectares under cultivation are divided between Sémillon and Sauvignon, on gravelly hilltops with a more clayey subsoil.
-The estate does not produce any small or even average vintages, as it does not tolerate any compromise.
-In fact, it decided not to produce a 2012 vintage, as the quality was not considered high enough for the estate.
-The LVMH group (which took it over in 1999, headed by Pierre Lurton, who arrived in 2004), like the Lur-Saluces family before them (now at Château de Fargues), cannot even imagine the possibility of taking the easy option!
-Yquem deserves more than ever its rank as the Premier among the Premier wines of Sauternes.
-The arrival of Sauvignon in the blends, the flexibility of adapting the aging process to the nature of the vintage, and of course a unique agronomic know-how make each vintage even more precise and balanced than in previous decades, satisfying both our senses and our intellect.
+Yquem enjoys a unique status in Bordeaux wine production, which places it virtually beyond any critical judgment.
+The approximately 100 hectares under cultivation are divided between Sémillon and Sauvignon, planted on gravelly hilltops with a clay-rich subsoil.
+The estate does not produce small or even average vintages, as it tolerates no compromise.
+In fact, it chose not to produce the 2012 vintage, as the quality was not deemed high enough for the estate.
+The LVMH Group (which took it over in 1999 under the leadership of Pierre Lurton, who arrived in 2004), just as the Lur-Saluces family did in the past (now at Château de Fargues), cannot even imagine the possibility of taking the easy way out!
+Yquem deserves its status as the premier among the premier wines of Sauternes more than ever.
+The introduction of Sauvignon Blanc into the blends, the flexibility in adapting the aging process to the nature of the vintage, and, of course, a unique agronomic expertise make each vintage an even more refined and balanced celebration than in previous decades, satisfying both our senses and our intellect.

 Hachette Wine Guide